-- 3. Clinical pregnancy, defined as evidence of a gestational sac, confirmed by ultrasound. - 4.
-Any adverse event (including miscarriage, bleeding, drug reactions), reported either as a composite measure or separately. - 5.
+- Ongoing pregnancy, defined as evidence of a gestational sac with foetal heart motion at 12 weeks, confirmed with ultrasound. - 2.
+Multiple pregnancy - 3.
+Important outcomes Clinical pregnancy defined as evidence of a gestational sac, confirmed by ultrasound. - 4.
+Miscarriage - 5.
 Quality of life.
 If studies report more than one scale, preference will be given to the SF-36, then other validated generic scales, and finally condition-specific scales.